yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 # Configuring rules via PHP attributes

-[Attributes] feature introduced in PHP 8 allowed to add an alternative way of configuring rules to this package.
-When entities / models with their relations are represented as [DTO] classes, attributes make possible to use such classes for providing rules.
-The rules are defined near the properties themselves which some can find more convenient in terms of perception.
+The [Attributes] feature introduced in PHP 8 allows an alternative way of configuring rules.
+If entities/models with their relations are represented as [DTO] classes, attributes make it possible to use such classes to provide rules.
+The rules are defined above the properties themselves, which some developers may find more convenient in terms of readability.

 ## Configuring for a single entity / model